Spay & Neuter Help

 - Spayed females typically stay healthier and live longer.
 They have a lower incidence of mammary tumors and do not develop uterine or ovarian cancers.

-- Spaying and neutering removes the urge to mate, so your pet’s attention is focused more on you.
+- Spaying and neutering removes the urge to mate, so your pet has less stress, is generally more content, and his or her attention is focused more on you.